Aphanitoma

 Aphanitoma is a genus of sea snails, marine gastropod mollusks in the family Borsoniidae.

 Description

 The shell has a fusiform shape.
 The sinus is scarcely apparent.
 The biplicate columella is nearly straight.
 The canal is rather short and slightly curved.

+(Original description in Latin) The shell exhibits a fusiform shape.
+The body whorl is slightly depressed anteriorly.
+The outer lip is essentially linear, exhibiting minimal sinuosity.
+In adult and intact specimens, it displays a barely perceptible emargination near the posterior suture.
+The columella is nearly straight, showing two prominent folds that descend along its central portion.
+The posterior fold is more pronounced than the anterior.
+Both folds diminish in size within the aperture.
+The siphonal canal is notably short and exhibits a sinistral curvature.

 Species

 Species within the genus Aphanitoma include: